cloudfoundry/summit-hands-on-labs/eu-2020/Stratos/README.md

 ### Log in
 1. Open the Stratos URL in your local browser
-   > Note - No SLL certificates have been set up, so accept any invalid certificate warnings
+   > Note - No SLL certificates have not been configured, so accept any invalid certificate warnings

 1. Enter the pre-configured Stratos credentials